KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: User studies

-The ergonomics questionnaire results (Table~\ref{tab:test1_questionnaire_results}) can be grouped into several categories. \textbf{Fit} (Q1--5) was rated positively, with medians between 76.5 and 85, indicating generally good adaptation of the glove and thimbles. \textbf{Weight} (Q6) was judged moderately heavy (Mdn = 61, IQR = 48.25--67), with most values between neutral and heavy. \textbf{Restriction} (Q7--9) was low overall: the index finger showed the least limitation (Mdn = 10.5), followed by the thumb (Mdn = 23), while overall hand restriction remained below 50 for almost all participants. \textbf{Stability} (Q10--11) was consistently high, with both fingertip and strap thimbles rated mostly stable (Mdn $\geq$ 75). \textbf{Comfort} (Q12, Q16) was also positive (Mdn = 67--70), although not maximal. \textbf{Heat and sweating} (Q13) were reported as minimal (Mdn = 2, IQR = 0--28.25).
+The ergonomics questionnaire results (Table~\ref{tab:test1_questionnaire}) can be grouped into several categories. \textbf{Fit} (Q1--5) was rated positively, with medians between 76.5 and 85, indicating generally good adaptation of the glove and thimbles. \textbf{Weight} (Q6) was judged moderately heavy (Mdn = 61, IQR = 48.25--67), with most values between neutral and heavy. \textbf{Restriction} (Q7--9) was low overall: the index finger showed the least limitation (Mdn = 10.5), followed by the thumb (Mdn = 23), while overall hand restriction remained below 50 for almost all participants. \textbf{Stability} (Q10--11) was consistently high, with both fingertip and strap thimbles rated mostly stable (Mdn $\geq$ 75). \textbf{Comfort} (Q12, Q16) was also positive (Mdn = 67--70), although not maximal. \textbf{Heat and sweating} (Q13) were reported as minimal (Mdn = 2, IQR = 0--28.25).
 Finally, participants acknowledged an impact on perceived performance in the Six-Hole Peg test, rating completion as faster with the free hand (Q14--15, Mdn = 26--38), consistent with the observed execution times.

 Overall, this first test evaluated ergonomics, mobility and the effects of wearing the exoskeleton.
-The device enabled most movements with minimal restriction in a group of subjects that moderately resembled the general population, while offering satisfactory yet improvable ergonomics.
+The device enabled most movements with minimal restriction in a group of subjects that, for the comparable parameters, represented at least approximately half of the ANSUR male population based on the most restrictive anthropometric measure, while offering satisfactory yet improvable ergonomics.
 With regard to movement and task performance, the Six-Hole Peg task showed increased execution time when using the exoskeleton, but very low impact on effectiveness (low failure rate).